Oscars Reverse Course And Agree To Air All Award Categories After Hollywood Protest

 — The Academy (@TheAcademy) February 15, 2019

 The move is only the latest in a series of controversies plaguing the 91st Oscars.
-In early August, the Academy announced a new category for “achievement in popular film.”
+In early August, the academy announced a new category for “achievement in popular film.”
 That idea was quickly nixed, according to Vanity Fair, after it caused a backlash among people who saw the award as a reactionary way to make room for more popular films.

-The Academy also entertained the idea of canceling the live performances of the best song nominees.
+The academy also entertained the idea of canceling the live performances of the best song nominees.
 It said that it planned to air just two of the songs in order to cut down on the broadcast length, but reversed course after receiving criticism, according to Variety.

-The Oscar’s have also been struggling to find a host before ultimately deciding to skip having one this year altogether, as the Inquisitr reported.
+The Oscars have also been struggling to find a host before ultimately deciding to skip having one this year altogether, as the Inquisitr reported.